Earth-System-Diagnostics-Standards/EMDS/standards.md

 ### Digital Object Identification <a name="doi"></a>

-The DEM developer should register the DEM for a Digital Object Identifiers (DOIs).
+The DEM developer should register the DEM for a Digital Object Identifiers (DOI).
 This includes PODs that are merged into the MDTF framework source code.
 A service such as [Zenodo](https://zenodo.org/) can be used to obtain DOIs for software.

 A Digital Object Identifier for your DEM does not need to point to a specific version of source code.
 We will distinguish between "concept" DOIs, which apply to any and all versions of the source code, and "version" DOIs, which apply to a single, specific version of the source code.
 This is the system used by [Zenodo](https://zenodo.org/) (see Zenodo's [Frequently Asked Questions](https://help.zenodo.org/) page for their usage).